-All employees are expected to wear the personal protective clothing supplied.
+All employees are to wear the personal protective clothing supplied.

 Protective clothing - shirts - will be made from cotton/natural fibre, high visibility, and two tones as defined in MC STD - Hi Visibility Clothing.
 The company logo shall be placed on the front left hand chest panel.
-This type of protective clothing shall be worn at all times whilst working in operational areas.

-Knee-length shorts/pants/trousers shall be made of cotton/natural fibre predominant material.
+Pants/trousers/knee-length shorts shall be made of cotton/natural fibre as the predominant material.